Recently a reader asked me for some ideas for play activities for a 1 year old.

 Label simple words such as animal names and common objects.

-Ask your child questions that you feel she can answer through pointing or words.
+Ask your child questions that you feel they can answer through pointing or words.

 For example “where is the cat?”
 Your child can either point to the cat or say “there” or “cat” while pointing.